JanCVanB/roc-plotters/README.md

 ## How to example

-1. In flake.nix, change `path:/home/anton/gitrepos/roc-plotters/roc` to your roc path (this will be fixed in the near future)
+1. In flake.nix, change `path:/home/anton/gitrepos/roc-plotters/roc` to your roc path (this will be fixed in the near future).
+1. Delete flake.lock:
+    ```sh
+    rm flake.lock
+    ```
 1. Set up a nix shell

     ```sh